DushmanthaBandaranayake/log4j2-snmp-appender/Readme.md

 	/**
 	 * implement this method to to close resources.
-	 * For example it implementing class use TCP connection, connection close method can be used here.
+	 * For example if implementing class use any connections,can add `connection.close()` inside this method.
 	 *
 	 * @throws Exception can exceptions when releasing resources.
 Eg. IOException */